-Healthcare remains easy to predict and to show via analysis reports due to many variables.
-For example, the change in our demographics and the aging population living longer, as well as advanced technology in medical equipment/detection that sends the patient home or to recovering organizations, increases the need for Home Health Aids and Certified Nursing Assistants.
-Healthcare organizations and manufacturers alike must become far more creative and offer competitive pay to keep positions filled and employees happy.
+Healthcare remains easy to predict and to show via analysis reports due to many variables, i.e. the change in our demographics and the aging population living longer as well as advanced technology in medical equipment and detection that sends the patient home or to recovering organizations increasing the need for Home Health Aids and Certified Nursing Assistants.
+Healthcare organizations and manufacturers alike must become far more creative and pay better to keep positions filled and employees happy.

 An initial review of projected occupational growth in each of the four southeastern workforce development areas reveals a concentration of health care occupations among the fastest growing jobs.
-This includes occupations at the both the entry level as well as advanced levels.
-The following charts represent the health care short-term occupational projections.
+This includes occupations at the both the entry and advanced levels.
+The following is a representative listing of health care short-term industry growth projections.
 Higher level industry trends clearly translate to the occupational level in this industry sector.